Focus switches to PSG as tearful Messi confirms it's over at Barca

 Former Barcelona teammate Cesc Fabregas also posted a warm tribute.

 "You leave as the best player of all time.
 It will never be the same to see Barca without you.
-Thank you, thank you and thank you for everything you have given," he tweeted.
+Thank you for everything you have given," he tweeted.

-They have already added veteran Spanish defender Sergio Ramos from Real Madrid, where he won four Champions League crowns of his own as well as Italy goalkeeper Gianluigi Donnarumma -- likewise on a free transfer.
+They have already added veteran Spanish defender Sergio Ramos from Real Madrid, where he won four Champions League crowns of his own as well as Italy goalkeeper Gianluigi Donnarumma.

 Messi would also team up with his Argentina colleague Angel di Maria as well as Kylian Mbappe, the 22-year-old tipped to succeed him as the best player in the world.

-An added attraction at the Parc des Perinces is that Pochettino, like Messi, started his career at Newell's Old Boys in Rosario, Argentina.
+An added attraction at the Parc des Princes is that coach Mauricio Pochettino, like Messi, started his career at Newell's Old Boys in Rosario, Argentina.

 Pochettino was actually on the pitch playing for Espanyol when a teenage Messi made his Barca debut.

-As PSG mull their move fans and media alike are counting down to what many see as inevitable, now Messi has cut the Catalan cord.
+Sports daily L'Equipe reported Messi would receive a three-year "record contract" at PSG with various reports saying he stands to earn 35 million euros a season.

-Sports daily L'Equipe reported Messi would receive a three-year "record contract" with various reports saying he stands to earn 35 million euros a season.
+"He is the best player in the world," said Marseille coach Jorge Sampaoli after his team's 3-2 win at Montpellier on Sunday.

 Eyewitness?
 Submit your stories now via social or: